Codium-ai/pr-agent/docs/DESCRIBE.md

 Note that when markers are enabled, if the original PR description does not contain any markers, the tool will not alter the description at all.

 ### Custom labels
-The default labels of the describe tool are quite generic, since they are meant to be used in any repo.
-The default labels are: [`Bug fix`, `Tests`, `Enhancement`, `Documentation`, `Other`].
+The default labels of the describe tool are quite generic, since they are meant to be used in any repo: [`Bug fix`, `Tests`, `Enhancement`, `Documentation`, `Other`].

-If you specify custom labels in the repo's labels page, you can get tailored labels for your repo and use cases.
+If you specify custom labels in the repo's labels page, you can get tailored labels for your use cases.
 Examples for custom labels:
 - `Main topic:performence` -  pr_agent:The main topic of this PR is performance
 - `New endpoint` -  pr_agent:A new endpoint was added in this PR